|Previous College:||Saint Michael's '15|

-Former Saint Michael's standout attack Courtney Piper '15 enters her third season as an assistant coach with the women's lacrosse team in 2018.
+Former Saint Michael's standout attack Courtney Piper '15 enters her fourth school year as an assistant coach with the women's lacrosse team in 2018-19.

 Beset by injuries in 2016, the Purple Knights employed 11 players in their first season as active members of the program, while many veterans held critical roles for the first time.
 While six of their losses came against nationally-ranked teams, the Purple Knights were tied with 18th-ranked Stonehill until a little more than a minute remained in an 8-7 loss on April 22 and trailed No. 17 Bentley University by one with less than two minutes left in a 10-8 setback five days later.